Huge oil tanker at risk of exploding after collision; 1 body found

 The collision took place approximately 160 nautical miles (184 statute miles) east of the mouth of the Yangtze River, at about 8 p.m. local time (7 a.m.
 ET) Saturday, the Ministry of Transport said in a statement.

-With a length of 900 feet (274 meters) and displacing more than 85,000 tons, the SANCHI almost as big as the US Navy's Nimitz-class aircraft carriers, according to the ship tracking site marinetraffic.com.
+With a length of 900 feet (274 meters) and displacing more than 85,000 tons, the SANCHI is almost as big as the US Navy's Nimitz-class aircraft carriers, according to the ship-tracking site marinetraffic.com.

-The SANCHI is also less than 10 years old, launched in 2008, the website says.
+The SANCHI is less than 10 years old, according to the website, and was carrying 136,000 tons of oil from Iran to South Korea when it collided with the CF Crystal, which had been transporting food from the United States to the Chinese province of Guangdong, the ministry said.

-All 21 Chinese crew on board the Hong-Kong registered freighter the CF-Crystal were rescued, the ministry said.
+All 21 Chinese crew on board the Hong Kong-registered freighter the CF-Crystal were rescued, the ministry said.

-The SANCHI was carrying 136,000 tons of oil from Iran to South Korea when it collided with the CF Crystal, which had been transporting food from the United States to the Chinese province of Guangdong, it said.
+If the tanker spills its entire load -- around 1 million barrels or 42 million US gallons of oil -- it would roughly equal the 10th largest oil spill in history.

-The People's Daily newspaper tweeted a photo that appeared to show the ship ablaze.
+The number of gallons on board is also nearly four times the amount of oil spilled by the Exxon Valdez when it ran aground in Alaska in 1989.

-Chinese maritime officials have launched a search and rescue operation involving eight vessels, with support from South Korea, which has provided a coast guard ship and aircraft, the ministry said.
+Chinese maritime officials have launched a search-and-rescue operation involving eight vessels, with support from South Korea, which has provided a coast guard ship and aircraft, the ministry said.

 Ali Reza Ayroush, Iran's consular affairs representative in Shanghai, told the Iranian state news agency IRNA on Sunday that there were no witnesses who could account for the missing crew.